awsdocs/amazon-lumberyard-user-guide/doc_source/console-intro.md

 ## Configuring Console Variables<a name="configuring-console-variables-cvars"></a>

-Console variables can also be set in code, flow graphs, or specified in configuration files\.
+Console variables can also be set in code or specified in configuration files\.
 Console variables are executed in the following order:

 1. Configuration files:
    + The `game.cfg` file in your project directory